5 of the biggest digital marketing myths

 As platforms switch towards an advertising-driven model, it becomes harder for company pages to achieve organic reach.
 Research over the last few years has seen the organic reach of a Facebook page drop from 16% to 6.5% between 2012 and 2014.
 For larger companies, organic reach was seen as low as 2%.
 Based on recent algorithm changes, it’s now safe to assume organic reach hovers around 1%.

 The good news is, social media advertising can be incredibly effective, with companies now spending $22 billion a year on Facebook ads.
-It’s not all faceless corporation conspiracy theories here!

-The other part of this answer is companies often fail to take into account investing in tools that help you run social media.
+In addition, companies often fail to take into account investing in tools that help you run social media.
 From analytical tools to automating software that streamline your workflow, maintaining multiple social media accounts is incredibly time-consuming work.
 That’s why many businesses and professionals have turned to suites of tools that help do all the heavy-lifting for them, reducing hours of tedious work into just a few clicks.
 To get the most out of these tools, you’d most likely pay some kind of subscription fee.

 2. Likes/Followers Matter